-Hammond Marina RV Park sits right on the Washing and Oregon State border and is a favorite RV camping ground for fishermen thanks to its proximity to the marina.
+Hammond Marina RV Park sits right on the Washing and Oregon State border and is a favorite RV park for fishermen thanks to its proximity to the marina.
 Within minutes you can have your fishing boat on the boat ramp, launched and ready to go, and catch some salmon when in season.
-In fact. returning fishermen can even get their own moorings in-front of the RV park, saving having to pull their boat out each day.
+In fact, returning fishermen can even get their own moorings in front of the RV park, saving having to pull their boat out each day.

 If fishing isn’t you’re thing, don’t be worried, there are plenty of other things to do when staying at Hammond Marina RV Park.
 There are lovely beaches down the road to spend your days on, and the cute little town of Hammond has some quaint but delicious restaurants that are well worth trying out.

-Fort Stevens state park is just up the road and is full of hiking and biking trails, and it offers some of the most stunning views across the Pacific Ocean.
+Fort Stevens state park, along the Columbia River, is just up the road and is full of hiking and biking trails, and it offers some of the most stunning views across the Pacific Ocean.
 The Columbia River is also on your doorstep and offers canoeing, kayaking, and some beautiful riverside walks that should not be missed.
-You can also book hale watching trips, fly fishing lessons, surfing lessons and a whole lot more.
+You can also book whale watching trips, fly fishing lessons, surfing lessons and a whole lot more.

 The RV park itself is pretty small and each RV site comes with full hookups for sewer, water, and electricity plus cable TV and wifi.
 The site is pretty basic overall and very affordable but doesn’t offer much in the way of extras like hot showers, swimming pools, etc.

-Oregon’s coast was made for an RV adventure and with so many great RV camping spots to choose from, it’s one of the best states to head to for an RV vacation, especially if you love nature, the ocean, and all the activities that come with it.
+Oregon’s coast was made for an RV adventure and with so many great RV Parks to choose from, it’s one of the best states to head to for an RV vacation, especially if you love nature, the ocean, and all the activities that come with it.